WhatFor/DDISR/README.md

             });
 ```

-Auto Failover can be used to swap to a new service when the first begins to fail.
+Auto Failover can be used to swap to a new service when the current begins to fail.

 For example, in the above scenario, when `ReverseStringService` starts to throw errors and hits over 100 in a 5 minute window, `UppercaseStringService` will be used from there on.